aws-robotics/kinesisvideo-ros2/README.md

 from a ROS “Image” topic to the cloud, enabling you to view the live video feed through the Kinesis Video Console, consume the stream via other applications, or perform intelligent analysis, face detection and face recognition using Amazon Rekognition.

-The node will transmit standard `sensor_msgs::Image` data from ROS topics to Kinesis Video streams, optionally encoding the images as h264 video frames along the way (using the included h264_video_encoder), and optionally fetches Amazon Rekognition results from corresponding Kinesis Data Streams and publishing them to local ROS topics.
+The node will transmit standard `sensor_msgs::msg::Image` data from ROS topics to Kinesis Video streams, optionally encoding the images as h264 video frames along the way (using the included h264_video_encoder), and optionally fetches Amazon Rekognition results from corresponding Kinesis Data Streams and publishing them to local ROS topics.

 Note: h.264 hardware encoding is supported out of the box for OMX encoders and has been tested to